Dunedan/mbp-2016-linux/README.md

-# State of Linux on the MacBook Pro 2016
+# State of Linux on the MacBook Pro 2016 & 2017

-The following document provides an overview about Linux support for the Apple MacBook Pro 2016 line.
+The following document provides an overview about Linux support for Apple's MacBook Pro 2016 and MacBook Pro 2017 models.

 The MacBook Pro 2016 shares surprisingly many components with the Retina MacBook (e.g. keyboard and touchpad controller, Wi-Fi and bluetooth chipsets, ...), so figuring out how things work on one device should benefit both device families.

-As the Apple MacBook Pro 2017 are nearly identical to their 2016 counterparts, everything noted should apply to them as well, although that's still untested.
+The Apple MacBook Pro 2017 models are nearly identical to their 2016 counterparts, except for the use of newer Intels Kaby Lake processors instead of Intel Skylake processors, faster memory and updated AMD Radeon GPUs in the 15-inch models.
-Feedback regarding that is welcome.

 The checks if hardware works below were done with multiple Linux distributions.
 To state the obvious: The newer the kernel the better.
 If in doubt which kernel